AGIBOT Humanoid Robots: Price, Specs & Where to Buy (2026)

 AGIBOT Expedition A3 vs. Unitree G1

 Both went viral for martial arts content.
 The A3 performs aerial flying kicks and backflips; the Unitree G1 performed synchronized kung fu with children on China's Spring Festival Gala.
 The G1 is available at $21,600+ with strong developer support.
-The A3 is pre-production with mass production planned for 2026.
-Key difference: the G1 is a product you can buy today; the A3 is a promise.
+The A3 was formally announced at APC 2026 (April 2026) with confirmed specs: 173 cm, 0.218 kW/kg power-to-weight, 10-hour endurance, and 10-second battery swap.
+Key difference: the G1 is a product you can buy today; the A3 is entering production.

 BotInfo Take: If you want an agile humanoid now, buy the G1.
 If you're planning 2026–2027 deployments and want to track the agility frontier, watch the A3 closely.